PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-Now create a another file called `get-user-me-loader.ts` and paste in the following code.
+Create another file called `get-user-me-loader.ts` and paste it into the following code.

 ```ts
 import { getAuthToken } from "./get-token";